VickyShu/Recipes-Rating-Prediction/_site/README.md

 - **Test Statistic:** The test statistic is the absolute difference in the RMSE between these two groups: high rating group (ratings of 5) and the low rating group (ratings below 5).
 - **Significance Level:** To ensure the accuracy of our conclusion, we decided to use a significance level of 5% as our significance level.

+We conduct the permutation test, shuffle the recipes with 5 stars column 1000 times, re-split it into two groups and calculate the absolute RMSE.
+The plot below shows the empirical distribution of our permuted test statistics in 1000 permutations, the red line indicates the observed test statistics which is 0.2197 (rounded to 4 decimal places) which is our RMSE.

 <iframe src="assets/fig_calories_empirical.html" width=800 height=600 frameBorder=0></iframe>

 We calculate our p-value is 0.
 Since the calculated p-value of 0 is smaller than the significance level α of 0.05, we reject the null hypothesis.
-We cannot say that our model is fair based on the p-value.
+We cannot say that our model is fair based on our RMSE fairness analysis alone.

 Therefore, we conclude that our model is not fair.
 Its prediction of recipes with 5 stars is different from recipes with 4 or less stars.